-- Departmental expenditures are \$479,285 lower a decrease of 8 percent compared to the projected expenditures for Fiscal Year 2022. - Department FTE's increased by 2.17 from Fiscal Year 2022.
-However, this is due to counting seasonal labor which was previously not included. - 66 percent of departmental expenditures are personnel related. - Personnel costs increased by 1 percent, or \$29,895, compared to projected expenditures for Fiscal Year 2022.
-For Fiscal Year 2023, wages increase by \$385,586 assuming all vacant positions will be filled.
+- Departmental expenditures are \$479,285 lower a decrease of 8 percent compared to the projected expenditures of Fiscal Year 2022. - Department FTE's remain unchanged from Fiscal Year 2022. - Approximately 66 percent of Departmental expenditures are personnel related. - Personnel costs increased by 1 percent, or \$29,895, compared to projected expenditures for Fiscal Year 2022.
+For Fiscal Year 2023, wages increased by \$385,586 assuming all vacant positions will be filled.
 The contractual labor budget is reduced by \$156,710, for the same reason.
-Employee recognition costs are \$115,675 lower than the Fiscal Year 2022 projected amount as are fringe benefits which are budgeted \$79,831 lower. - Department operating budget is \$509,179 lower than the Fiscal Year 2022 projected amount - a decrease of 21 percent.
-This reduction is due to lower services and charges projected expenditure including \$433,753 in the Sustainability budget as the grant programs normally included in that operating budget have been moved to the ARPA section of the budget.
-Also, the Fiscal Year 2022 budget included \$150,000 for a stormwater study related to assessing private property impacts of flooding and stormwater management that is not included in the Fiscal Year 2023 budget. - Supplies account for \$262,080, or 4.6 percent, of departmental expenditures and include office supplies, custodial supplies, snow removal supplies, leaf collection supplies and sign and park supplies.
-These expenditures increased 13 percent compared to the projected expenditure for Fiscal Year 2022. - Vehicle fuel expenditures are \$77,900, or 1.4 percent, of departmental expenditures and include the fuel used by Public Works and other departments, but not the Police Department.
+Employee recognition costs are \$115,675 lower than Fiscal Year 2022 projected.
+Fringe costs are \$79,831 less, and night differential is reduced by \$6,706. - The overall operating budget is \$509,179 lower than Fiscal Year 2022 projected a decrease of 21 percent.
+This reduction is due to a lower services and charges including \$433,753 in the Sustainability budget as the grant programs normally included in that operating budget have been moved to the ARPA budget.
+Also, the Fiscal Year 2022 budget included \$150,000 for a stormwater study related to assessing private property impacts of flooding and stormwater management that is not included in the Fiscal Year 2023 budget. - Supplies account for \$262,080 or 4.6 percent of Departmental expenditures and include office supplies, custodial supplies, snow removal supplies, leaf collection supplies and sign and park supplies.
+These expenditures increased by 13 percent from projected Fiscal Year 2022 to Fiscal Year 2023. - Vehicle fuel expenditures are \$77,900 or 1.4 percent of Departmental expenditures and include the fuel used by Public Works and other Departments, but not the Police Department.

-- Repairs and maintenance expenditures are \$130,000, or 2.3 percent, of departmental expenditures.
-These expenditures increased 23 percent compared to the projected expenditures for Fiscal Year 2022.
+- Repairs and maintenance expenditures are \$130,000 or 2.3 percent of Departmental expenditures.
+These expenditures increased by 2023 percent from projected Fiscal Year 2022.
 The projected Fiscal Year 2022 costs were reduced due to the delay of some projects due to staffing.
-These associated costs have been included in the Fiscal Year 2023 budget. - Services and charges account for \$1,062,765 or 19 percent of departmental expenditures and include contractual expenses such as engineering services, specialized building maintenance, contractual vehicle maintenance, street maintenance, disposal and recycling fees, tree maintenance and tree planting.
-These expenditures decreased 35 percent compared to the projected amount for Fiscal Year 2022 due to reductions in the sustainability grants and not continuing with the allocation for a stormwater study related to private property. - Utility fees account for \$302,968 or 5 percent of departmental expenditures and are projected to remain fairly consistent.
+These associated costs have been moved into Fiscal Year 2023. - Services and charges account for \$1,052,565 or 18.6 percent of Departmental expenditures and include contractual expenses, such as engineering services, specialized building maintenance, contractual vehicle maintenance, street maintenance, disposal and recycling fees, tree maintenance and tree planting.
+As mentioned above, these expenditures decreased by 35 percent from projected Fiscal Year 2022 due to reductions in the sustainability grants and not continuing the allocation for a stormwater study related to private property. - Utility fees account for \$302,968 or 5.4 percent of Departmental expenditures and are projected to remain fairly consistent.